cmwaters/tendermint/mempool/cat/spec.md

 - The node did not recently reject the transacton (subject to the size of the cache)
 - The node did not recently evict the transaction (subject to the size of the cache)

+Given this criteria, it is feasible, yet unlikely that a node receives two `SeenTx` messages from the same peer for the same transaction.

 A `SeenTx` MAY be sent for each transaction currently in the transaction pool when a connection with a peer is first established.
+This acts as a mechanism for syncing pool state across peers.

 The `SeenTx` message SHOULD be broadcasted before either validation or storage.
 It is important that the `SeenTx` be delivered to connected peers as soon as possible to decrease the likelihood of duplicate transmission.
 Given this, it is possible that a `SeenTx` is sent for a transaction that is rejected by the node.
 This is acceptable given that `CheckTx` is non-deterministic (one node may reject a transaction that another node does not).